-What's the best AI for language learning?
+What's the best AI language learning app in 2024?

 In this 5-minute article, I'll share the best AI language learning apps, as well as quickly cover the limitations of ChatGPT for this use case (if you want to skip straight to the best language learning AI, click here).